engtuncay/engtuncay.github.io/web-javascript/js-notes-8-dom.md

 }
 ```

-#### Getting elements by class name
+#### Getting elements by class name - getElementsByClassName()

-**_getElementsByClassName()_** method returns an HTMLCollection object.
+**_getElementsByClassName()_** method returns an <span style="color:red">HTMLCollection</span> object.
 An HTMLCollection is an array like list of HTML elements.
 The length property provides the size of the collection.
 It is possible to loop through all the HTMLCollection elements.
 See the example below

 ```js
 //syntax